Critical Illness Cover with a Pre-Existing Condition

 Your current health and previous diagnoses determine how your critical illness cover will pan out.
 Usually, a pre-existing condition is defined as an ailment diagnosed by a physician within 48 months before the policy is issued by the insurer.

-5. Your application will be declined
+Your application may be declined altogether.

 Ways to Avail a Critical Illness Cover

-• Add as a rider with term life or Mediclaim insurance cover
+• There are several ways to avail yourself of critical insurance coverage, such as.
+Add as a rider with term life or mediclaim insurance cover

 • Buy as a separate insurance cover